keras-team/autokeras/mkdocs/docs/start.md

 ## Installation
 The installation of Auto-Keras is the same as other python packages.
 Just use pip install.
+Notably, currently we only support Python 3.6.
-You can run the following command in your terminal.
+You can run the following command in your terminal to install the latest stable version.

     pip install autokeras

+If you want to install the latest development version.
+You need to download the code from the GitHub repo and run the following commands in the project directory.

+    pip install -r requirements.txt
+    python setup.py install

 ## Example